garyillyes/cbcp/draft-illyes-cbcp.md

 standard signals defined by [RFC9110](https://www.rfc-editor.org/rfc/rfc9110#name-server-error-5xx), preferably also additional heuristics such as relative response time of the server.

+## Crawlers must support caching directives
+[RFC9111](https://www.rfc-editor.org/rfc/rfc9111) HTTP caching, which removes the need of repeated access from crawlers to the same URI.

 ## Crawlers must expose the IP ranges they use for crawling